-COUNCIL REQUESTS

-- A. All Council requests dealing with policy issues and those requests which may be construed as direction, go through the City Manager, except for general inquiries or questions in which case the City Council may go to the Department Heads or key staff in the City Manager's Office.
-Councilmembers may also deal directly with the City Attorney, City Clerk or other staff appointed by the City Council. - B. Any request from the City Council requiring funding must go through the City Manager.

-The City Manager shall respond in a timely manner.
+1 XV.
+COUNCIL REQUESTS 2 A. All Council requests dealing with policy issues and those requests which may be construed 3 as direction, go through the City Manager, except for general inquiries or questions in which case 4 the City Council may go to the Department Heads or key staff in the City Manager's Office.
+5 Councilmembers may also deal directly with the City Attorney, City Clerk or other staff appointed 6 by the City Council.
+7 B. Any request from the City Council requiring funding must go through the City Manager.
+8 The City Manager shall respond in a timely manner.
+9 XVI.
+ADMINISTRATION 10 A. The City Council will review and revise the City Council norms and procedures as needed 11 or every two (2) years.
+12 B. During City Council discussions, deliberations, and proceedings, the Mayor has been 13 designated with the primary responsibility to ensure that the City Council, staff and members of the 14 public adhere to the Council's norms and procedures.
+15 BE IT FURTHER RESOLVED that Resolution No. 24076-24255 is hereby repealed.
+16 ADOPTED by the City Council this day of, 2025.
+17 18 PATRICIA LOCK DAWSON 19 Mayor of the City of Riverside 20 ATTEST: 21 22 DONESIA GAUSE 23 City Clerk of the City of Riverside 24 I, Donesia Gause, City Clerk of the City of Riverside, California, hereby certify that the 25 foregoing resolution was duly and regularly adopted at a meeting of the City Council of said City 26 at its meeting held on the day of, 2025, by the following vote, to wit: 27 28

-ADMINISTRATION

-- A. The City Council will review and revise the City Council norms and procedures as needed or every two (2) years. - B. During City Council discussions, deliberations, and proceedings, the Mayor has been designated with the primary responsibility to ensure that the City Council, staff and members of the public adhere to the Council's norms and procedures.

-BE IT FURTHER RESOLVED that Resolution No. 24076 is hereby repealed.

-ADOPTED by the City Council this 6th day of May, 2025.

-PATRICIA LOCK DAWSON

-Mayor of the City of Riverside

-ATTEST:

-DONESIA GAUSE

-City Clerk of the City of Riverside

-City Attorney s otnce 3750 University Ave., Suite 250 Riverside, CA 92501 (951) 826-5567
+City Attorney's Office 3750 University Avenue, Suite 250 Riverside, CA 92501 (951) 826-5567